A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: Experiments

-\textbf{Ablation on Uncertainty Quantification.} Finally, we \textbf{(e)} replace the VAE-based density estimator with the standard deviation of double Q values for uncertainty quantification \cite{oac}.
+We introduce the variant: \textbf{(e) Uncertainty Estimation w/ Q std}, which replaces the VAE-based density estimator with the standard deviation of double Q values for uncertainty quantification, i.e., $\mathcal{U}(s,a)=\sigma(Q_{\theta_1}(s,a), Q_{\theta_2}(s,a))=|Q_{\theta_1}(s,a)-Q_{\theta_2}(s,a)|$.
 As expected, the results show that such replacement leads to performance deterioration on most tasks, since it is not sufficient to provide reliable uncertainty quantification.
 While utilizing the ensemble technique can eliminate this issue \cite{sunrise,ucb-rl}, it can significantly increase computational costs.
 We leave the exploration of alternative methods as future work.